 Alternative Options for Pets

 In our opinion, based on our clinical experience, the best way to treat pets with cancer is through a combination of traditional and alternative medicine.
 Why?
 Because using alternative medicine allows for a multi-faceted approach to cancer that cannot be achieved by using Western Medicine alone!!
 For example, we commonly use food therapy and culinary herbals in our approach to cancer therapy!
-It is well documented in Western scientific literature that culinary herbals and foods such as curcumin and certain mushroom species have anti-cancer properties.
+It is well documented in the Western scientific literature that culinary herbals and foods such as curcumin and certain mushroom species have anti-cancer properties.
 We use these approaches to get better results!!

 Cancer Treatments: Traditional Medicine

-Surgery- Surgery can totally remove a cancer or make it smaller so that chemotherapy and radiation are more effective.
+Surgery– Surgery can totally remove cancer or make it smaller so that chemotherapy and radiation are more effective.
 Risks include anesthesia, bleeding problems, and postoperative pain.
 Cures are possible with certain cancers and early intervention.

 Chemotherapy‑Chemotherapy uses drugs to try to kill the cancer cells with the least amount of damage to normal cells.
 Side effects can include nausea, lowered immunity, and bleeding problems.
 Dogs don’t usually experience major hair loss and not all cancers in dogs are susceptible to chemotherapy.
 In some cases, the veterinarian may use a combination of chemotherapeutic drugs in order to destroy all of the cancer cells.
 Frequently, two or more drugs together will work better than one drug alone.

 Radiation ‑ Radiation uses specially calibrated X-rays to damage cancer tissues with the least amount of damage possible to normal tissues.
 Side effects include tissue sloughing, lowered immunity, and damage to normal tissue.
 Anesthesia is required.
 This treatment is only available at veterinary referral centers.
-Not all cancers are susceptible to radiation and location of the cancer may make this impossible.
+Not all cancers are susceptible to radiation and the location of cancer may make this impossible.

 Cryotherapy ‑ Cryotherapy uses probes to freeze cancerous tissues.
-The goal is to destroy the cancer with the least damage to surrounding normal tissues.
-Not all cancers are susceptible to cryotherapy, and the location of the cancer may make this therapy impossible.
+The goal is to destroy cancer with the least damage to surrounding normal tissues.
+Not all cancers are susceptible to cryotherapy, and the location of cancer may make this therapy impossible.